MadsSN/2023-05-22-playwright/labs/1-start.md

 ## 1. Setup

 Playwright is already installed.
 Verify that by checking that the **package.json** contains the dependency "@playwright/test".

 Next, trigger the installation of the three browsers.
 Run `npx playwright install`.

 This will download a special browser with Webkit, Chromium and Firefox.
-Playwright stores them globally and they are now available for all your projects.
+Playwright stores them globally, and they are now available for all your projects.
 You only need to re-run this command, if you use a new version of Playwright.

 ## 2. First test

 Start the application via `npm run start`.
 It is reachable on "http://localhost:4200".

-Let's add a script to the **package.json** called `test:codegen`.
-It should execute the following command `playwright codegen`.

 We don't write our first test manually, but use the code generator.
-Run `npm run test:codegen`.
+Run `npx playwright codegen`.

 A browser and a small window with the name "Playwright inspector" should open.
 In its menu, the "Record" item should be in red color.